 In addition to classic Tay-Sachs, there are other forms of Hexosaminidase A deficiency that are sometimes referred to as forms of Tay-Sachs.

-- Adult-onset Hexosaminidase A deficiency causes slow but progressive muscle weakness and wasting as well as trouble speaking clearly, cognitive problems and dementia.
-Up to 40% of people have psychiatric problems (without dementia) Severity even within a family is very variable.
+Adult-onset Hexosaminidase A deficiency causes slow but progressive muscle weakness and wasting as well as trouble speaking clearly, cognitive problems, and dementia.
+Up to 40% of people have psychiatric problems (which can be present without dementia).
+Severity, even within a family, is very variable.
 Life expectancy can vary widely and may not be shortened.

 How is Tay-Sachs diagnosed?

-A blood test can be taken to measure the body’s level of hexoaminidase A (patients with Tay-Sachs lack most or all of this protein whereas levels are reduced in other forms of Hexosaminidase A deficiency).
-A doctor will also conduct an eye examination to see if the patient has the classic cherry-red spot in the center of the eye’s macula (part of the retina).
-For parents of affected children as well as people who are concerned that they may be carriers of the disease because of their ethnicity), genetic testing is available.
-Prenatal diagnosis (ie, amniotic fluid testing) is more complicated.
-It is usually possible if but genetic counseling and testing is strongly recommended prior to pregnancy.
+A blood test can be taken to measure the body's level of hexoaminidase A (patients with Tay-Sachs lack most or all of this protein whereas levels are reduced in other forms of Hexosaminidase A deficiency).
+A doctor may also conduct an eye examination to see if the patient has the classic cherry-red spot in the center of the eye's macula (part of the retina).
+For parents and other relatives of affected children, as well as people who are concerned that they may be carriers of the disease because of their ethnicity), genetic testing is available.
+Prenatal diagnosis (e.g., chorionic villus sampling, amniotic fluid testing) and even preimplantation genetic diagnosis (PGD) is more complicated.
+It is usually possible, but genetic counseling and testing is strongly recommended prior to pregnancy.

 How is Tay-Sachs treated?

 Unfortunately, there is no cure for Tay-Sachs disease itself.
-Treatment targets controlling some of the symptoms – such as providing anticonvulsants to control seizures and proper nutrition and hydration and other comfort measures.
+Treatment targets controlling some of the symptoms—such as providing anticonvulsants to control seizures—and proper nutrition and hydration as well as other comfort measures.
 Research is ongoing.